omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 Chart Programming
 -----------------

 Data processing in chart scripts is based on the NumPy and Pandas packages, with some modules provided by |omnet++|.

 Python Modules
 ^^^^^^^^^^^^^^

 The chart scripts can access some functionality of the IDE through a couple of modules under the ``omnetpp.scave`` package.
 These include: ``chart``, ``results``, ``ideplot``, ``vectorops``, and ``utils``.
 The complete API of these modules is described in the Simulation Manual.

 The ``chart`` module exposes information about the chart object (as part of the analysis, and visible on the :guilabel:`Charts` page), most importantly its set of properties, but also its name, and what type of chart it is.

 The ``results`` module provides access to the set of result items (and corresponding metadata) currently loaded in the analysis in the IDE.
 This data is accessible through a set of query functions, each taking a filter expression, and returning a Pandas DataFrame.

 The ``ideplot`` module is the interface for displaying plots using the IDE's native (non-Matplotlib) plotting widgets from chart scripts.
 The API is intentionally very close to ``matplotlib.pyplot``.
-When ``ideplot`` is used outside the context of a native plotting widget (such as during the run of ``opp_charttool``, or in IDE during image export), the functions are emulated with Matplotlib.
+When ``ideplot`` is used outside the context of a native plotting widget (such as during the run of ``opp_charttool``, or in the IDE during image export), the functions are emulated with Matplotlib.

 The ``vectorops`` module contains the implementations of the built-in vector operations.